GenomicsStandardsConsortium/mixs/mixs_v5/README.md

 The five checklists that are currently under MIxS share the same central set of core descriptors, but have checklist specific descriptors as well.
 Additionally, they enable a detailed description of environment through the use of optional environmental packages.

-All checklists in MIxS5 can be accessed using the Excel spreadsheet in this folder.
-Full instructions are on the first sheet, in yellow.
+All fuve checklists in MIxS 5 can be accessed using the Excel spreadsheet in this folder.
+Full instructions for understanding the file are on the first sheet, in yellow.

+The Environmental Packages that are part of MIxS 5 are also available for download from this directory.